Jimmy Clitheroe

 James Robinson Clitheroe (24 December 1921 – 6 June 1973) was an English comic entertainer.
-He is best remembered for his long-running BBC Radio programme, The Clitheroe Kid (1956–72).
+He is best remembered for his long-running BBC Radio programme, The Clitheroe Kid (1956–1972).

 Early years

-Jimmy Clitheroe was born in Clitheroe, Lancashire, England on Christmas Eve, 1921 to weavers Emma Pye and James Robert Clitheroe, who had married in 1918.
+Jimmy Clitheroe was born on Christmas Eve 1921 in Clitheroe, Lancashire, England, to weavers Emma Pye and James Robert Clitheroe, who had married in 1918.
 His place of birth was his maternal grandparents' home at 58 Wilkin Street (now called Highfield Road).
-His childhood was spent in the mill village of Blacko, near Nelson, living at 14 Spout Houses, a row of terraced houses below Blacko Tower.
-He attended the Council School up to the age of 12, when he transferred to Barrowford Board School for his final two years, in an era when education was compulsory only up to the age of 14.
+His childhood was spent in the mill village of Blacko, near Nelson, where he lived at 14 Spout Houses, a row of terraced houses below Blacko Tower.
+He attended the Council School until the age of 12 and transferred to Barrowford Board School for his final two years, in an era when education was compulsory only up to the age of 14.

-An only child, he was named after his mother's younger brother, James Robinson Pye, who had been born in Clitheroe in 1894 and was killed in action in the First World War.
+An only child, he was named after his mother's younger brother, James Robinson Pye.
+Born in Clitheroe in 1894, Pye was killed in action in the First World War.

-According to newspapers in 1938, at the age of 16 he was 3 ft 6.5 in tall.
-Although his father was over 6 ft tall, Jimmy never grew any taller than 4 ft 2 in – about average for an eight or nine-year-old boy.
+According to newspapers in 1938, Clitheroe was 3 ft 6.5 in tall at the age of 16.
+Although his father was over 6 ft tall, Jimmy never grew any taller than 4 ft 2 in – about the average height for an eight- or nine-year-old boy.
 His small size was thought to be caused by his thyroid gland being damaged at birth during a forceps delivery.
-According to Robert Ross, however, Jimmy's small size was due to a rare genetic disorder and until later life he could easily pass for an 11-year-old, which was the character he played on stage, in his early films, and on radio and television.
+According to author Robert Ross, however, Jimmy's short stature was due to a rare genetic disorder, and until later life he could easily pass for an 11-year-old, which was the character he played on stage, in his early films, and on radio and television.